joshhornby/joshhornby.github.io/_posts/2026-02-06-working-with-designers.md

 Like all relationships, this one requires upkeep.

-Learn their tools.
+### Learn their tools

 You don't need to master Figma, but understanding how design files work helps.
 You can export assets correctly, read specs, and ask good questions.

-Share your tools.
+### Share your tools

 Help designers understand how the codebase works, what reusable components exist, what's easy versus hard.
 This knowledge makes their designs easier to build.

-Give them access.
+### Give them access

 Let designers see the staging environment, use the product, experience what users experience.
 Bugs and gaps are easier to discuss when everyone can see them.

-Celebrate their work.
+### Celebrate their work

 When a design makes the product better, say so.
 Designers often only hear from engineering when there's a problem.
 Positive feedback builds the relationship.

-Include them in retrospectives.
+### Include them in retrospectives

 If a feature shipped with design compromises, talk about why together.
 What could you do differently next time to avoid late-stage pushback?

 ## The Goal